top of page

 • 2 min read

-Breathing clean air is crucial for overall health, especially for individuals with respiratory issues such as COPD.
-Indoor air quality plays a significant role in determining the health of occupants, with pollutants such as PM2.5 and PM10 posing a serious threat.
+Breathing clean air is crucial for overall health, especially for individuals with respiratory issues such as COPD and CIRS.
+Indoor air quality plays a significant role in determining the health of occupants, with pollutants such as particulate matter posing a serious threat.
 For those looking to reduce these harmful particles in their homes, there are effective strategies that can make a significant difference.

 City skyline shrouded in thick fog under a green-tinted sky.
 Skyscrapers fade into the mist, conveying a mysterious and moody atmosphere.

-Regular cleaning is another essential tactic in reducing PM2.5 and PM10 levels in the home.
+Regular cleaning is another essential tactic in reducing particulate matter levels in the home.
 Dusting and vacuuming regularly can help to remove dust particles that may contain these pollutants.
 It's also important to pay attention to areas that are prone to mould growth, as mould spores can exacerbate respiratory issues.
 Using a HEPA vacuum cleaner and damp wiping surfaces can help to effectively remove these particles.

 Investing in indoor plants is not only a great way to add a touch of greenery to your living space but can also help to improve air quality.
-Certain plants, such as spider plants and peace lilies, are known for their air-purifying properties and can help to reduce the levels of PM2.5 and PM10 in the home.
+Certain plants, such as spider plants and peace lilies, are known for their air-purifying properties and can help to reduce the levels of particulate matter in the home.

 Lastly, being mindful of activities that can contribute to indoor air pollution is crucial.
 Avoiding smoking inside, using harmful cleaning products, and burning candles or incense can all help to keep indoor air clean and healthy.

-By implementing these strategies, individuals can significantly reduce PM2.5 and PM10 levels in their homes, creating a healthier indoor environment for themselves and their loved ones.
+By implementing these strategies, individuals can significantly reduce particulate matter levels in their homes, creating a healthier indoor environment for themselves and their loved ones.
 Prioritizing indoor air quality is a critical step towards improving overall health and well-being, especially for those with preexisting respiratory conditions.

 bottom of page